pete-woods/www.pete-woods.com/content/post/building-docker-images-with-maven.md

 [Spotify's Dockerfile Maven plugin](https://github.com/spotify/dockerfile-maven).

 <!--more-->

+This post is part of the "Spring Boot Primer" [series](/tags/spring-boot-primer).

 To make packaging as simple as possible, we will bind the Maven plugin's build phases to the default build phases, so that when you type